PlanSnapper

 Both apps give you a floor plan, but neither automatically handles the ANSI Z765 exclusions required for accurate GLA in appraisal reports.
 That is where PlanSnapper comes in.

-Upload the PDF or image from RoomScan or Magicplan, trace the above-grade exterior perimeter, set one calibration measurement, and get a verified GLA in under 60 seconds.
+Upload the PDF or image from RoomScan or Magicplan, trace the above-grade exterior perimeter, set one calibration measurement, and get a verified GLA in minutes.
 It fills the gap that both LiDAR apps leave: confirmed ANSI-compliant measurement with a defensible paper trail.

-Upload any floor plan — from RoomScan, Magicplan, or anywhere else — and measure GLA in under 60 seconds.
-No account required to start.
+Upload any floor plan, from RoomScan, Magicplan, or anywhere else, and measure GLA in minutes. $9 day pass for instant access.

 Related comparisons